 Annual Visit with your Primary Care Physician (PCP)

-A yearly evaluation by your PCP is recommended, along with an annual check of ferritin levels, hematocrit, and hemoglobin.
+If you have HHT, a yearly evaluation by your PCP is recommended, along with an annual check of ferritin levels, hematocrit, and hemoglobin.
 Without periodic check-ups with an HHT expert, HHT related medical problems are often missed, misdiagnosed or mismanaged which can lead to catastrophic events.
 Most HHT Centers of Excellence will see patients every 3-5 years, or as symptoms warrant.

-According to the Clinical Guidelines², there is not consensus on the recurring tests of children with HHT.
+According to the Clinical Guidelines, there is no consensus on the recurring tests of children with HHT.
 However, it is recommended by most HHT Centers that:

-- Children with possible or confirmed HHT should be screened for Brain AVM in the first year of life (or at the time of diagnosis) and at least one follow-up MRI at puberty since brain AVM development appears to correlate with times of growth.
+- Children with possible or confirmed HHT should be screened for Brain VM in the first year of life (or at the time of diagnosis) and at least one follow-up MRI at puberty since brain VM development appears to correlate with times of growth.